-Study records must be kept for a minimum of 15 years after completion or discontinuation of the study
+Study records must be kept for a minimum of 15 years after completion or discontinuation of the study, unless CRO and Pfizer have expressly agreed to a different period of retention via a separate written agreement.
+Record must be retained for longer than 15 years if required by applicable local regulations.
 The investigator must obtain Pfizer's written permission before disposing of any records, even if retention requirements have been met.

-9.7.
+9.8.
 Data analysis

 Descriptive statistics on the study population.
-Data will be analyzed using standard statistical methods: variables will be described with medians [interquartile ranges (IQR)], and data analysis will be performed using SPSS software.
+Data will be analyzed using standard statistical methods: continuous variables will be described with means, standard deviations, medians [interquartile ranges (IQR)] and range.
+Categorical variables will be summarized by frequencies and percentages.
+Data analysis will be performed using the most recent version of SAS® at the time of final analysis.